 Kyle Busch proved emphatically Sunday night that he knows what to do with a lead when he gets it.

-Logano, off sequence on pit stops, swapped the lead with Clint Bowyer during a 112-lap green-flag run that encompassed two full pit cycles.
-By lap 190, Bowyer had opened a 7.093-second lead over the Logano's No. 22 Ford, but Bowyer's experimental Toyota Racing Development engine erupted two laps later, wiping out the advantage and knocking the No. 15 Camry out of the race.
+Logano, off sequence on pit stops, swapped the lead with Clint Bowyer during a 112-lap green-flag run that encompassed two full pit cycles surrounding the midpoint of the race.
+By Lap 190, Bowyer had opened a 7.093-second lead over the Logano's No. 22 Ford, but Bowyer's experimental Toyota Racing Development engine erupted two laps later, wiping out the advantage and knocking the No. 15 Camry out of the race.

 Edwards dropped back precipitously, but Logano held his own in second place until Keselowski's engine began to lose power on Lap 243, handing the top spot back to Logano, who held a five-second lead over Newman after a round of green-flag pit stops that ended on Lap 254.

 Newman cut the margin to 2.3 seconds before Jimmie Johnson spun off Turn 4 trying to avoid Jeff Burton's Chevrolet, which had slowed to enter pit road, to cause the seventh caution and bunch the field for a restart on Lap 293.

 First off pit road after the decisive stop, Kyle Busch led the field to green, and on the restart lap, brother Kurt Busch streaked around the outside to move from 11th to second by the time the cars hit the middle of the backstretch.
 Before the leader could get to the start/finish line, however, Brian Vickers' spin in Turn 4 slowed the field for the eighth time, setting up a restart on Lap 298.